vic-ma/howtodismantle.github.io/_posts/2025-05-12-Print-Charming-How-ZPL-Turns-Your-Bixolon-XD5-40-into-a-Label-Wizard.md

 | `^FDHello, World!^FS` | Print some text.        |
 | `^XZ`                 | End the label format.   |

 The perfect tool for working with ZPL is the [Labelary ZPL designer](https://labelary.com/viewer.html).
 We use it to create the base layout of our label.
-After that, we replace all the variables with placeholders.
-Then, in Peakboard, we can replace these placeholders with whatever we want, using Building Blocks.
+After that, we replace all the variables with Peakboard placeholders (like `#[Size]#`).

+Later on, in Peakboard, we will use Building Blocks to replace the placeholders with our actual data.

 ![image](/assets/2025-05-12/020.png)

 ## The Peakboard application

-In our Peakboard application, we add a data source to connect to the printer with the POS printer extension:
+In our Peakboard application, we add a data source to connect to our printer, using the POS printer extension:

 ![image](/assets/2025-05-12/030.png)